-Learning and teaching approaches: This class-based course is offered as two-hour sessions twice a week over one semester.
+Learning and teaching approaches: This class-based course is offered as two hours per week over one semester.
 The main learning and teaching strategies used will be lectures and student presentations, written exercises and group work.

-- analyse texts from the main genres of imaginative literature in detail, as well as broadly analyse non-fiction texts - explain the characteristics of the main genres of imaginative literature in details, as well as the general characteristics of non-fiction texts - describe their own approach to textual analysis of text from the main genres of imaginative literature, as well as non-fiction text - communicate the results of analysis in the main genres of imaginative literature and non-fiction - express orally and in writing using appropriate language the results of analyses in the main genres of imaginative literature and non-fiction
+- analyse texts from two of the main genres of imaginative literature in detail, as well as broadly analyse non-fiction texts - explain the characteristics of two of the main genres of imaginative literature in details, as well as the general characteristics of non-fiction texts - describe their own approach to textual analysis of texts from two of the main genres of imaginative literature, as well as non-fiction texts - express orally and in writing using appropriate language the results of analyses of two of the main genres of imaginative literature and a non-fiction text